chrleon/teslacam/README.md

 # TeslaCam

 ## TL;DR
 Use one USB stick for both dashcam and media in your Tesla.
+This process is for the Mac.
+Windows version will follow.

 ![][grandpa]